My Approach to Helping

-I seek to provide clear, direct assistance and personalized, high quality mental health treatment to youths and their families.
-This includes guidance in navigating the world of mental health services, collaborating with other helping professionals, coordinating care, facilitating referrals, and corroborating about strategies for treatment.
+I seek to provide clear, direct assistance and personalized, high quality mental health treatment to adolescents and their families, young adults, and adults.
+This includes guidance in navigating the world of mental health services, coordinating care, facilitating referrals, and corroborating about strategies for treatment.
 Seeking mental health services can often feel unfamiliar, frightening, and frequently carries a sort of stigma with it.
 However, mental health problems are not a matter of being weak, deficient, or lazy.
 On the contrary, they result from multiple factors like illness, injury, family history, brain chemistry, and life experiences.
 To seek mental health services is a courageous and wise endeavor.
-It is my intention to encourage, facilitate, and support teens and their families in obtaining mental health services to ensure their return to healthy and adaptive functioning.
+It is my intention to encourage, facilitate, and support those seeking mental health services to ensure their return to healthy and adaptive functioning.

 More Info About My Practice

-I provide a bio/psycho/social mental health assessment at your first session to help guide recommendations and future treatment.
+I provide a biopsychosocial mental health assessment at your first session to help guide recommendations and future treatment.
 I am on multiple insurance panels and have a few slots available for those without insurance, those who are with financial hardship, or have limited means.
-Payment of cash or check is collected at the end of each session and fees are determined by service provided.

 How Psychotherapy Can Help